-In Turkish Cuisine, we have more than 100 different varieties of meatball dish. ‘İzmir Köfte’, in English ‘İzmir Meatballs’, is one of them and it is very popular among the meatball lovers.
-You may think how all these meatball dishes are different than the other, but believe me; all meatball varieties in our cuisine are taste different than each other by ingredient, and the type of meat used, and İzmir Köfte has no exception.
+In Turkish Cuisine, we have more than 100 different varieties of meatball dishes. İzmir Köfte, in English ‘İzmir Meatballs’, is one of them and it is very popular among all meatball lovers.
+You may think how all these meatball dishes are different than the other, but believe me; all meatball varieties in our cuisine are tasted different than each other by ingredient, and the type of meat used, and İzmir Köfte has no exception.

 İzmir, historically Smyrna, has more than 3.000 years of history.
-Throughout the history, more than 30 civilizations had been passed by from this magnificent city.
-From the Hittites to Ancient Greeks, Assyrians to Romans; all has left cultural and historical heritage behind them.
+Throughout history, more than 30 civilizations had been passed by from this magnificent city.
+From the Hittites to Ancient Greeks, Assyrians to Romans; all have left cultural and historical heritage behind them.
 If you are an archaeology and history lover, İzmir city and surrounding small towns are the best places for you.

 For years, countless researches and excavations have been made to enlighten İzmir’s history.
-Even today, many historians, archaeologist and researchers from different universities around the globe are still investigating on the city’s historical development.
+Even today, many historians, archaeologists, and researchers from different universities around the globe are still investigating the city’s historical development.
 Each year, hundreds of tours are coming to Izmir city to see the history in place and to see Ephesus Ancient City.
-At below you can see the photo of the beautiful Ephesus Ancient City.
+Below you can see the photo of the beautiful Ephesus Ancient City.

 - 1 kg ground beef